bigboyfreezy/Simple-Node-Express-JS-API/README.md

     The body-parser module is used for parsing incoming request bodies.
 However, in Express version 4.16.0 and above, the express.json() and express.urlencoded() methods are included with Express, making the body-parser package unnecessary for parsing JSON and URL-encoded data.

 ## Part Three Simple In memory Data Store ( Users.Js)
-  Lets create a simple in-memory data store for user information in a Node.js application.
+  + Lets create a simple in-memory data store for user information in a Node.js application.
+  + Right click and create a file in the main folder called Users.JS.
+Note The case.
-  We create an array that contains multiple user objects.
+  + We create an array that contains multiple user objects.
 Each user object represents a user with three properties: "id," "Name," and "Email."
-  Then We add **module.export** making it available for use in other parts of your Node.js application.
+  + Then We add **module.export** making it available for use in other parts of your Node.js application.
   ```
   const users = [
     {